Quarterly registrations of new businesses and declarations of bankruptcies - statistics

 Some countries asked for their data not to be used for the estimation of the European aggregates due to the evolving national methodology of registering bankruptcy declarations.

-Seasonally adjusted EU series are calculated by directly adjusting the weighted average of the available non-adjusted national indices.
+In this publication, the seasonally adjusted EU series are calculated indirectly by calculating the weighted average of the available seasonally adjusted national indices.

-Monitoring registrations and bankruptcies on a quarterly basis is useful as it provides more up to date and frequent information on the economic environment for businesses than the traditional annual business demography statistics, and in particular in 2020, on the effects of the COVID-19 pandemic.
-This is particularly important for policy makers when responses are needed due to business cycle developments, especially in the current context.
+Monitoring registrations and bankruptcies on a quarterly basis is useful as it provides more up-to-date and frequent information on the economic environment for businesses than the traditional annual business demography statistics.
+Quarterly data is very helpful to track better the effects of the COVID-19 pandemic in 2020 and 2021, and the impact of Russia's invasion of Ukraine in 2022 on European businesses.
+This is particularly important for policy makers when policy responses are needed due to business cycle developments in the current context.

 - Regulation (EU) No 2019/2152 on European business statistics